 Jerram: While the household savings rate is near zero, there is surprisingly little evidence to support the commonly held notion that the savings rate declines as a population ages.
 Johns Hopkins University Professor of Economics Christopher Carroll found almost no correlation between a nation’s demography and its savings rate.
 Also, when household savings surplus declines – is that because demand is strong or because corporate savings surplus expands?
 Or is it because taxes have gone up so government deficits have decreased?
 If you squeeze one part of the equation, another part moves automatically, but you never know which one it is.
 It doesn’t lead you to any understanding behind what’s happening.

 Solomon: The BOJ currently owns 23% of all outstanding JGBs.
-Through monetary easing, they’re buying up new and old issuances to pay for budget deficits and sucking liquidity out of the market, keeping interest rates near zero or subzero.
+Through monetary easing, they’re buying up new and old issuances to pay for budget deficits and keeping interest rates near zero or subzero.
 Could not the BOJ prevent a bond crisis by continuing to increase their share of the JGB market?

 Jerram: The idea the BOJ can prevent a crisis is an interesting one.
 If they are overwhelming the market with bond purchases, they may well be able to control marginal pricing.
 What they can’t control is the exchange rate.
 It’s possible that an exit-strategy related panic results in depreciation of the yen and not a collapse of the bond market because the BOJ can control the later.